 Being a first-generation student comes with unique challenges—as a significant number of our law students can attest.
 That’s why our First Generation Students Program was created: to ensure all New England Law students, regardless of their background, find a welcoming community and the tools to succeed in law school and beyond.

 The program includes monthly events featuring tailored advice for first-generation law students, covering topics such as networking, the postgraduate job search, mental health and wellness, and more.
 Students also have opportunities to meet first-generation lawyers from our alumni community, socialize with fellow first-gen students, and receive one-on-one counseling.
-Program director Professor Monica Teixeira de Sousa brings to the group her own experiences of growing up in the United States as an immigrant child of parents who placed a high premium on education but did not attend college.

 All New England Law students who are either the first in their family to attend college and/or professional school are eligible and encouraged to join the First Generation Students Program.